 Philadelphia Partnership for Resilience (PPR)

 The Philadelphia Partnership for Resilience (PPR) works with survivors of torture and their families in the greater Philadelphia region to rebuild their lives and heal from the physical and psychological wounds from torture.
-PPR is the only program specifically for survivors of torture in Philadelphia and currently is working in partnership with the Hebrew Immigrant Aid Society Pennsylvania (HIAS PA), to help meet the multifaceted needs of our survivors.
+PPR is the only program specifically for survivors of torture in Philadelphia that help meets the multifaceted needs of our survivors.

 The United States Torture Victims Relief Act defines torture as: “an act committed by a person acting under the color of law specifically intended to inflict severe physical or mental pain of suffering (other than pain or suffering incidental to lawful sanctions) upon another person within his custody or physical control.”

 Psychological forms of torture can have the most long-lasting consequences for victims.
-It commonly includes isolation, threats, humiliation, mock executions, mock amputations, and witnessing the torture of others.
-Services NSC offers to survivors include:
+These can include isolation, threats, humiliation, mock executions, mock amputations, and witnessing the torture of others.

-PPR works with the two leading immigration legal services providers in this region - NSC and HIAS PA - to provide legal services to survivors.
-PPR provides free legal services internally or through a pro bono referral to eligible torture survivors using an integrated approach that includes coordination with case management, interpretation, forensic and other mental health service providers.
+- PPR provides free legal services internally or through a pro bono referral to eligible torture survivors using an integrated approach that includes coordination with case management, interpretation, forensic and other mental health service providers.

-Training and Technical Assistance: PPR provides training and technical assistance as well as screenings to help service providers better understand the effects of torture and how best to work with survivors to achieve holistic healing as they acclimate to their new surroundings.
+- Training and Technical Assistance to help service providers better understand the effects of torture and how best to work with survivors to achieve holistic healing as they acclimate to their new surroundings.

-Eligibility and Referral: For more information about Philadelphia Partnership for Resilience or to make a referral, please complete the referral form below and contact: Cathy Jeong, Project Manager, email@example.com for an eligibility screening.
+Eligibility and Referral: For more information about Philadelphia Partnership for Resilience or to make a referral, please contact Cathy Jeong, Project Manager, email@example.com for an eligibility screening.